NittoNeko/Rally-the-Brave/Documentation/manual.md

 Players empower themselves through better items, skills and souls, in order to defeat stronger and stronger foes.
 Attributes include:
-1. Health: When players’ health reaches zero, game is over.
-2. Mana: Primary resource used to cast spells.
-3. Max Health/Mana: Upper limit of players’ health/mana
-4. Health/Mana Steal: Health/Mana recovered per hit.
-5. Health/Mana Recovery: Health/Mana recovered per second.
+1. Vitality: Determine how many damage a character can take before dead.
+2. Spirit: Determine how many spells a character can cast before drained.
-6. Attack: Damage dealt to enemies.
+3. Attack: Damage dealt to enemies.
-7. Armor: Reduction of damage received.
+4. Armor: Reduction of damage received.
-8. Critical Chance: Chance to deal extra damage
+5. Critical Chance: Chance to deal extra damage
-9. Critical Multiple: How much extra damage a critical hit can cause.
+6. Critical Multiple: How much extra damage a critical hit can cause.
-10. Thorn: Damage returned to attackers, ignoring their armors.
-11. Haste: Reduction of interval between attacks and skills’ cooldown.
-12. Focus: Reduction of skills’ costs.
-13. Movement: How fast players can move.
+7. Movement: How fast players can move.
+8. Dodge: Chance to dodge an attack.

 ## Equipment

 Equipment is used to increase players’ attributes, and sometimes it can bring special effects to players.
 Equipment includes:
-1. Weapon: Decides Attack, Haste, Critical Chance, Critical Multiple and Focus
+1. Weapon: Decides Attack, Haste, Critical Chance, Critical Multiple and Focus.
-2. Head: Decides Max Mana, Mana Steal, Mana Recovery, Focus, Critical Chance.
+2. Head: Decides Max Mana, Focus, Critical Chance, and Critical Multiple.
-3. Chest: Decides Max Health, Health Steal, Health Recovery, Thorn and Armor.
+3. Chest: Decides Max Health, Max Mana, Thorn and Armor.
-4. Leg: Decides Health Recovery, Mana Recovery, Armor, Movement Speed, Thorn.
+4. Leg: Decides Max Health, Armor, Movement Speed, Thorn.
-5. Feet: Decides Health Steal, Mana Steal, Movement Speed, Haste, Attack.
+5. Feet: Decides Attack, Movement Speed, Haste, and Dodge.
-6. Hand: Decides Health Steal, Mana Steal, Attack, Haste and Critical Multiple.
+6. Hand: Decides Attack, Dodge, Haste and Focus.
 7. Trinket and Ring: All attributes can appear.
 Each piece of equipment can be enhanced up to five times, each time increases its attributes by 20%.